wxcctechsummit/wxcclabguides/labs/IVR_Contact_Routing.md

 ---
-title: "IVR and Contact Routing"
+title: "IVR and Contact Routing Lab"
 ---

 **Overview of the lab**